Fantastic views of Greenwood Lake and the surrounding area, Surprise Lake, multiple scrambles.

 The Appalachian Trail (WHITE) is now off the ridge and back in the forest.
 The trail is shady, but very rocky, and potentially pretty wet after heavy rain.

 4.3 – Rock-hop a stream.

-Approaching the viewpoint are some large rocks, then skinny iron rungs to assist going up a rock face (used to be a wooden ladder when we last hiked in 2011).
+Approaching the viewpoint are some large rocks, then skinny metal rungs to assist going up a rock face (used to be a wooden ladder when we hiked in 2011).